 9. University of North Texas

-The University of North Texas Ryan College of BBA in Entrepreneurship degree is designed to provide an overall understanding of business during the first three years, with a highly concentrated curriculum during the senior year.
-The faculty have premier reputations and are known for outstanding research, innovation in teacher and service to the profession.
+The University of North Texas BBA in Entrepreneurship degree is designed to provide an overall understanding of business during the first three years, with a highly concentrated curriculum during the senior year.
+The faculty have premier reputations and are known for outstanding research, innovation in teaching and service to the profession.

 Students will gain marketable skills such as leadership, communication, cross-discipline business principles and the ability to address complex business situations.
 The college stands by their vision to prepare global business leaders and scholars in an environment where they are intellectually stimulated through teaching, research and service.
 Part of the UNT system, they are a Tier 1 research university founded in 1890.
 Student life at the University of North Texas includes personal development and growth with a number of events and organizations giving back to the community.
 There are also numerous educational opportunities on campus and throughout the city.
 This area is known for its beauty and endless things to do.